-With Maxim’s being one of the largest restaurant groups in Hong Kong, you are almost certainly familiar with them and the array of cuisines they offer.
-This summer their Chinese Cuisine line has partnered with famous Singaporean chef, Chong Wui Choong, to bring Hong Kong an authentic taste of Singapore but also with a touch of Cantonese flare.
-The new menu will be on offer at all Maxim’s Palace outlets (see full list below) from now until the 14th September.
+With Maxim’s being one of the largest restaurant groups in Hong Kong, most of us are familiar with their restaurants and the array of cuisines they offer.
+This summer, their Chinese cuisine line has partnered with famous Singaporean chef Chong Wui Choong to bring Hong Kong an authentic taste of Singapore, but also with a touch of Cantonese flare.
+The new menu will be on offer at selected Maxim’s outlets (see full list below) from now until 14 September 2018.

-From the recommended dishes we were presented with, there were a few that truly stole the show.
-I have always been intrigued about intestines dishes, and the marinated chitterlings piqued my interest.
-They were not only full of flavour from the marinated soy base but the texture won my heart with a dense chewiness that was tender enough to be eaten with ease.
+From the recommended dishes we were presented, there were a few that truly stole the show.
+I have always been intrigued about intestines, and the marinated chitterlings ($48) piqued my interest.
+They were not only full of flavour from the marinated soy base, but the dense, chewy texture won my heart; they were tender enough to be eaten with ease.

-The crispy fish skin with salted egg yolk was definitely a crowd pleasing appetiser.
-Crispy, deep-fried fish skin rolled in layers of salted egg yolk and pork floss was just like the hyped packaged versions’ elder sibling but on steroids.
+The crispy fish skin with salted egg yolk ($78) was definitely a crowd-pleasing appetiser.
+Crispy, deep-fried fish skin rolled in layers of salted egg yolk with pork floss was just like the hyped packaged versions’ elder sibling – but on steroids.

-Bat Kut Teh is usually a must for me whenever I go to Singapore, however the one they serve here is not your average hawker centre dish.
-Specially-selected Berkshire pork ribs was used to enhance the flavour in the soup to achieve the tender, juicy texture.
-Personally, I prefer my Bat Kut Teh to be strong either on the white pepper or the herbal taste, but this one is a much milder version adapted to suit Hong Kongers’ taste buds.
+Bat kut teh ($208) is a must for me whenever I go to Singapore, however, the one served here is not your average hawker-centre dish.
+Specially selected Berkshire pork ribs were used to enhance the flavour in the soup and to achieve a tender, juicy texture.
+Personally, I prefer my bat kut teh to be strong either on the white pepper or herbal taste, but this one is a much milder version adapted to suit Hong Kongers’ taste buds.

-The star of the menu for me was undeniably the deep-fried prawns with oats.
-Butterflied whole prawns deep-fried, then stir-fried with oats, butter and egg floss.
-They were incredibly crispy and you could pop the whole prawn into your mouth without biting off the head or tail (I’m craving them badly as I am writing this).
+The star of the menu for me was the deep-fried prawns with oats ($218).
+Butterflied whole prawns were deep-fried, then stir-fried with oats, butter and egg floss.
+The prawns were incredibly crispy, and you could pop a whole prawn into your mouth without biting off the head or tail (and I’m craving them now as I write this).

-The Kam Heong Crab was another highlight of the meal.
-The aromatic and spicy sauce is of Malaysian origin, and is highly addictive with its aroma and tropical spices.
-Highly recommend an order of this one if you are in a group, but note that it can get quite messy, and remember to order a side of rice to mix in with the sauce.
-You can thank me later.
+The kam heong crab ($698 for 900g) was another highlight of the meal.
+The aromatic and spicy sauce is of Malaysian origin and is highly addictive in its aroma and tropical spices.
+I highly recommend an order of this dish if you are in a group, but note that it can get quite messy, and remember to order a side of rice to mix in with the sauce (you can thank me later).

-If you still have space for dessert, and like me, call yourself a durian fanatic, you have to order the durian pudding.
-Packed with generous helpings of the best Malaysian durians, this dish is so rich and creamy that it tastes like straight up pureed durian.
-Truly a guilty pleasure that is worth every bite.
+If you still have space for dessert and, like me, call yourself a durian fanatic, you have to order the durian pudding ($55).
+Packed with a generous helping of the best Malaysian durian, this dish was so rich and creamy that it tasted like straight-up puréed durian.
+Truly a guilty pleasure that was worth every bite.

-For those who are not into durian and its powerful smell, the pandan and coconut pudding is the way to go.
-A sweet, slightly heavier dessert with the rich coconut and glutinous rice pudding as the base of a thick pandan pudding.
+For those who are not into durian and its powerful smell, the pandan and coconut pudding ($32) is the way to go.
+This was a sweet, slightly heavier dessert, with rich coconut and glutinous rice as the base of a thick pandan pudding.

-All Maxim’s Palace outlets, All Jade Garden outlets (except Tsim Sha Tsui, Mei-xin- Jade Garden), Symphony by Jade, Hoi Yat Heen, Jasmine, House of Jasmine and all Jasmine Garden outlets
+All Maxim’s Palace outlets, all Jade Garden outlets (except TST and Maxim’s Jade Garden), Symphony by Jade, Hoi Yat Heen, Jasmine, House of Jasmine and all Jasmine Garden outlets